Elliott Bay Connections

 Elliott Bay Connections (EBC) is a public–private partnership to connect, restore and revitalize public parks along the Elliott Bay waterfront from Pier 62 (just north of the Seattle Aquarium) to The Beach at Expedia Group.

-The EBC project, funded entirely by private philanthropic donations, is expected to begin construction in early 2025 and be complete by summer 2026, in time for Seattle to welcome the FIFA World Cup.
+The EBC project, funded entirely by private philanthropic donations, is now under construction and expected to be complete by summer 2026, in time for Seattle to welcome the FIFA World Cup.

 Elliott Bay Connections will connect: